Bicyclists Struck by Hit-and-Run Vehicle or Uninsured Driver

 You need not worry that making an uninsured motorist claim will cause your car insurance premiums to go up.
 Your auto insurance carrier cannot raise your rates if you were not at fault for the bicycle accident.

-Our Recommendation to Avid Bike Riders – Carry Uninsured Motorist Coverage
+Our Recommendation for Avid Bike Riders – Carry Uninsured Motorist Coverage

 At McGee, Lerer & Associates, we are huge proponents of carrying uninsured motorist coverage, especially if you or your child is an avid bicyclist.
 You need to protect yourself and your children in case you or your children, while biking, are injured as the result of a hit-and-run driver, or uninsured/underinsured driver.